grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-I can't maintain over 7 active branches at the same time for the same repository.
+Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
-Please get them reviewed before I can work on the new ones
+Thank you!!!

-Last Update: 2025-04-24 12:20:29.283206+00:00
+Last Update: 2025-04-24 18:14:02.173266+00:00